 For example, a European astrophysicist by the name of Metod Saniga used NDE research to develop a mathematical model of time which seems to offer solutions to problems vexing scholars since Einstein.
 In brief, Dr. Saniga takes seriously the testimony of NDErs when they describe experiences in a realm where “time stops” and where some of them “see the past, present, and future all at once.”
 Dr. Saniga describes this realm as “the Pure Present.”
 Dr. Saniga used these anomalous experiences to describe a single mathematical model which can account for both the conventional and the extraordinary ways humans experience time.

-4. The holographic universe and the NDE
+5. The Holographic Universe and the NDE

 The father of the new paradigm, Albert Einstein, may have had the old paradigm in mind when he said, “All knowledge of reality starts from experience and ends in it.”
 The old paradigm denies a whole range of valid subjective experiences such as NDEs, OBEs, and mystical experiences.
 Severe cracks in the old paradigm began to appear when, in 1982, a research team led by physicist Alain Aspect performed what may turn out to be one of the most important experiments of the 20th century.
 They discovered subatomic particles were able to remain in contact with one another regardless of the distance separating them – even if the distance is billions of miles.
 Aspect’s findings seemed to violate the long-held theory of the impossibility of faster-than-light travel.
 These findings are suggestive of a deeper level of reality where all things in the universe are infinitely interconnected.
-Aspect’s findings influenced one of the most significant theoretical physicists of the 20th century, David Bohm, to develop a profound mathematical theory where all the apparent separateness in the universe to be an illusion.
+Aspect’s findings influenced one of the most significant theoretical physicists of the 20th century, David Bohm, to develop a profound mathematical theory where all the apparent separateness in the universe is an illusion.
 Bohm’s theory, ultimately known as the Holographic Principle, describes the universe to be a gigantic and splendidly detailed hologram.

 An example of a hologram appears in the movie “Star Wars” when an illusionary holographic image of Princess Lea was projected by the robot R2D2.
 The notion of reality as illusionary goes back to ancient indigenous people who believed existence to be a dream or an illusion.
 Modern developments in science have led theoretical physicists to view reality in a similar manner – a reality composed of a matrix, grids, virtual reality, simulation and holograms.